NFL draft: Mr. Irrelevant meaning, origin and history

 Who was the best Mr. Irrelevant in NFL history?

 Since 1976, only five Mr. Irrelevants have played more than 50 career NFL games.

 Center Matt Elliott, Mr. Irrelevant in 1992, played 63 games for Washington and the Carolina Panthers.
 Marty Moore played 112 NFL games and won a Super Bowl ring with the New England Patriots after earning the distinction in 1994.

 The Chicago Bears selected two productive Mr. Irrelevants in back-to-back drafts.
 Running back Jim Finn was taken by Chicago with the last pick in 1999 and played 106 career NFL games with the Indianapolis Colts and New York Giants.
 In 2000, the Bears selected Michael Green, a defensive back out of Northwestern State who played 104 games across eight NFL seasons in Chicago, Seattle and Washington.

-Perhaps the most relevant Mr. Irrelevant was drafted in 2009.
-Ryan Succop went to the Kansas City Chiefs with the 256th pick that year and is still playing.
+Ryan Succop went to the Kansas City Chiefs with the 256th pick in 2009 and is still playing.
 He earned a Super Bowl ring with the Tampa Bay Buccaneers in 2020 and is seventh among active players in scoring.

-The 49ers have selected Mr. Irrelevant three times before, taking defensive back Tim Washington in 1982, defensive tackle Donald Chumley in 1985 and linebacker Sam Manuel in 1996.
+The Texans have selected Mr. Irrelevant three times before, taking defensive tackle Ahmad Miller in 2002, defensive end Cheta Ozougwu in 2011 and safety Lonnie Ballentine in 2014.